 It was a lot of blood work for me and my husband, but mostly for me.
 It was probably just a couple of vials from him, but for me, it was different.

 I had to go through morning monitoring, which is going to the clinic every other day so they could check my hormone levels.
 They would draw blood, just a small amount, but enough for it to be annoying, to check my hormone levels and to see where everything was and to see what stage I was at.

-That was pretty much it, and then I let them know when I got my period and then would basically start over from there, see where everything was.
+That was pretty much it.
+Then I let them know when I got my period and then would basically start over from there, see where everything was.
 It was about a month of monitoring.

 Describe the egg retrieval process

 When it was time for getting ready for egg retrieval, there were shots and making sure the timing was right every night.
-It was about two or three different types of shots in one night.
+It was about 2 or 3 different types of shots in one night.

 Knowing that I had to do that myself, it was basically taking a couple of deep breaths before, reminding myself, “You’re doing this for yourself, for your future family.
 It’s good that you’re doing this.”

 It also helped that my husband would say, “Thank you.”
 He was like, “This is for us.”